lunaSnowflake/The-Spark-Foundation-Tasks/README.md

 # The-Spark-Foundation-Tasks
 This repository will include the task that have been completed at The Spark Foundation.

-Sport - Exploratory Data Analysis: ‘Indian Premier League’ Objective
+1. Sport - Exploratory Data Analysis: ‘Indian Premier League’

+Objective:
 ● As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
 ● Suggest teams or players a company should endorse for its products.